MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 ### [Script](#tab/script-mac)

 > [!NOTE]
-> The `azd` install process will automatically choose the correct version for your device hardware.
+> The `azd` install process will automatically choose the correct binary for the architecture of the machine.

 The install script can be used to install the correct version of `azd` at the machine scope.